AvicennaJr/Low-Level/notes/registers.md

 ### The 'Latest' Registers

 These are named from %r8 through %r15.
 They also have 32-bit, 16-bit and individual byte versions.
 Eg: 32-bit version of %r11 is %r11d, 16-bit version is %r11w and the least significant byte is %r11b.

+## Nomenclature

+The q in movq represents quadword (ie 64bits).
+For double words aka long words (32bits) use l, eg: movl.
+For words ie 16 bits use w eg: movw and for individual bytes use b eg: movb